FAQs and Guides

 Conventional European patents validated in contracting member states (‘relevant conventional European patents’), also fall within the jurisdiction of the UPC, although the extent to which they do so will change over time and in particular will alter at the end of the transitional period.

-During the transitional period, relevant conventional European patents can be litigated in either the UPC or national courts.
-It is also possible during this period to opt these patents out of the jurisdiction of the UPC completely (see the ‘opt-out’ below).
+It is also possible during the transitional period to opt conventional European patents out of the jurisdiction of the UPC completely (see “The opt-out from the UPC” section below).
 At the end of the transitional period, any relevant conventional European patents that have not been opted out will fall within the exclusive jurisdiction of the UPC.

-The 'opt-out' from the UPC
+The opt-out from the UPC

 Article 83 of the UPC Agreement provides that relevant conventional European patents can, before the end of the transitional period of the UPC, be opted out from the UPC’s jurisdiction.
 This may be desirable for holders of business-critical patents that they do not wish to place at risk of central revocation.
-Key aspects of the opt-out are:
+Key aspects of the opt-out include:

 1. The opt-out only applies to relevant conventional European patents – it has nothing to do with unitary patents which must be litigated in the UPC.
 So if you choose a UP, you automatically choose to litigate that patent in the UPC.
+If an opt-out has been filed before requesting unitary effect, the request for unitary effect overrules the opt-out (see below).

 2. Any relevant conventional European patent can be opted out provided it has not already been litigated before the UPC.
+The Vienna Local Division confirmed in CUP&CINO v Aplina Coffee Systems (UPC_CFI_182/2023) that an action bought in the UPC (here an application for a preliminary injunction) meant that a subsequently filed opt-out was invalid.

-3. Subject to any later opt-out withdrawal (see below), once opted out a relevant conventional European patent will be opted out of the UPC for its entire life – the opt-out itself will therefore last beyond the end of the transitional period.
+3. Subject to any later opt-out withdrawal (see below), once opted out, a relevant conventional European patent will be opted out of the UPC for its entire life – the opt-out itself will therefore last beyond the end of the transitional period.

 4. Published European patent applications can also be opted out but any that become a UP after grant will automatically fall within the exclusive jurisdiction of the UPC.

-9. Licensees cannot opt out.
+10. Licensees cannot opt out.

-10. Where there are granted supplementary protection certificates (SPCs) in UPC states attached to a patent, the two rights must be opted out together.
+11. Where there are granted supplementary protection certificates (SPCs) in UPC states attached to a patent, the two rights must be opted out together.
 It is therefore not possible to opt out a granted SPC without the relevant patent, and vice versa.

-11. The proprietorship rules therefore mean that where a granted SPC and the relevant patent are in different ownership, all owners must agree to opt out.
+12. The proprietorship rules therefore mean that where a granted SPC and the relevant patent are in different ownership, all owners must agree to opt out.

-12. There is no official fee to opt out, or to withdraw the opt-out.
+13. There is no official fee to opt out, or to withdraw the opt-out.
 Associated costs relate to administrative time and any professional costs involved in the provision of advice relating to the opt-out, and any opt-out service used.

-Given the implications of any false or inaccurate declaration (see point 8 above), it is essential to check the proprietorship position in advance, and seek any consents that may be necessary.
+Given the implications of any false or inaccurate declaration (see point 9 above), it is essential to check the proprietorship position in advance, and seek any consents that may be necessary.
 There will be an assumption that the proprietor or applicant on the relevant national or EPO registers is the entity or person entitled to opt out.
 It is the true proprietor or applicant who has the right to opt out, however, so this needs to be checked as it may not be the same person as entered on the register.
 It may be sensible to try to correct any registers that are out of date, subject to costs considerations.
 If the application to opt out is made in the wrong name, it will be ineffective.
-Corrections can be made but the opt-out will not be back dated, which could cause problems.
+Corrections can be made but the opt-out will not be back dated, the opt-out will be effective from the correction date, which could cause problems.

 Transitional period